Strained US hospitals seek foreign nurses amid visa windfall

-Strained US hospitals seek foreign nurses amid visa windfallThursday, February 03, 2022
+Strained US hospitals seek foreign nurses amid visa windfallSunday, February 06, 2022

 |

-“We have double the number of visas we've had available for decades,” she said.
+“We have doubled the number of visas we've had available for decades,” she said.
 “That is kind of temporarily creating a very open situation.”

 Hospitals are filling the gap by hiring travelling nurses, but that can be expensive.
-And hospital administrators say not enough nurses are graduating from US schools each year to meet the demand.
+And hospital administrators say not enough nurses are graduating from US.

 Some hospitals have long brought nurses from the Philippines, Jamaica and other English-speaking countries, and more are now following suit.
 And both longtime recruiters and newcomers are trying to take advantage of the green card windfall before the fiscal year ends in September.